 </script>

-<!-- assuming that SqlDataSource1 is the datasource for my GridView -->
+SqlDataSource1 is the datasource for my GridView -->

 <asp:GridView ID="GridView1" runat="server" DataSourceID="SqlDataSource1">